geomagpy/magpy/README.md

 This results in Figure ![6.2.](./magpy/doc/fl_outlier.png "Removing outlier from data")

+The `flag_outlier` method splits up the underlying data stream into overlapping chunks of successive datapoints.
+The amount of datapoints in each chunk is determined by the given timerange divided by the sampling rate multiplied by 2.
+If no timerange is given a window of 2*600 data points is used.
+The overlap of the chunks corresponds to half the window size.
+Only outliers found simultanuously in overlapping chunks are marked by the method.
+In case of low resolution data with strongly varying sampling rates, i.e. spot basevalue data sets, both default window size and determined window lengths from timeranges are unreliable.
+For such data sets it is useful to use the *datawindow* option which allows you to provide the analyzed window size directly i.e. window = 2 * datawindow.

-Saving fagging information within datastreams is also possible for a few data format, namely IMAGCDF and PYCDF.
+Saving flagging information within datastreams is also possible for a few data format, namely IMAGCDF and PYCDF.
 In order to save flagging information you have to assign the flagging object to a header element "DataFlags".
 A complete flagging dictionary is only stored in *format_type* PYCDF.